-The algorithm for finite response is based on [Reijnen et al.].
+Both algorithms are based on [Reijnen et al. (2019)].

 Starting the checker

 The checker can be started in the following ways:

 - In Eclipse, right click a .cif file in the Project Explorer tab or Package Explorer tab and choose CIF simulation, validation and verification tools > Apply controller checks... - In Eclipse, right click an open text editor for a .cif file and choose CIF simulation, validation and verification tools > Apply controller checks.... - Use the cifcontrollercheck tool in a ToolDef script.
 See the scripting documentation and tools overview page for details. - Use the cifcontrollercheck command line tool.